-As a lash technician, we quickly learn that most clients have a preconceived idea of how their lash extensions will look at the end of your application.
+Lash extensions have become increasingly popular in recent years.
+They can make your clients feel more confident, glamorous, and beautiful.
+However, as lash artists, we quickly learn that most clients have a preconceived idea of how their lash extensions will look at the end of their application.

-When describing what they want, clients will use words like "not too long”, “not too thick”, “make them look natural”, “make them longer on the end”, “make them look just like my friend”.
-All these words and comments mean nothing unless we can clarify exactly what the client is saying which is why putting context around them is critical.
+When describing what they want, clients will use words like "not too long," "not too thick," "make them look natural," "make them longer on the end," and "make them look just like my friend."
+All these words and comments mean nothing unless we can clarify exactly what the client is saying, which is why putting context around them is critical.

-An ideal way to better manage how your client will react at the end of the application is to build a lash board.
+An ideal way to better manage how your client will react at the end of the application is to include them in lash mapping.

-A lash board can be used to walk your client through the variables related to your lash application and enable you to engage your client in the end result; creating a sense of ownership of the outcome.
-It's important that your client feels that you are hearing and understanding what they are asking you to do.
+Lash mapping can be used to walk your client through the variables related to your lash application and enable you to engage your client in the end result, creating a sense of ownership of the outcome.
+It's crucial that your client feels that you are hearing and understanding what they are asking you to do.

-When you manage your client's expectation, demonstrate you have listened to them and they'll be less likely to blame you for "getting it wrong”
+When you manage your client's expectations and demonstrate you have listened to them, they'll be less likely to blame you for "getting it wrong."

-Identify 2-3 different STYLES for the Lash Sets and give them a name.
-These will be the styles you are advertising on your price list, or on your web site and you'll have a price or price range associate with each one.
+Start by identifying different styles for the lash sets and give them a name.
+These will be the styles you are advertising on your price list or your website, and you'll have a price or price range associated with each one.

-For each different STYLE you need to define SHAPE with a set of words like; "longer on the outside corners”, “medium to the middle”, “short on the inside eye”.
-Use your lash mapping experience to help you determine exactly how you will be describing this style to your prospective client.
+For each different eyelash extension style, you need to define shape with a set of words like; "longer on the outside corners," "medium to the middle," or "short on the inside eye."
+Use your lash mapping experience to help determine precisely how you will describe this style to your prospective client.
 Remember to offer them choices because this helps engage them in the selection process and creates a sense of ownership on their part.

-The final variable is the LENGTH and length can be a difficult one.
-At Prolong Lash we us a length rule, which is more of a guideline really, but we tell the clients that “when adding length, we generally apply extensions which are 1/3 longer then the clients natural lash".
-This gives your client an opportunity to make a choice and let you know if that length meets their expectations.
+The final variable is the length, and this one can be difficult.
+During my lash artist days, I used a length rule and told my clients, "when adding length, we generally apply extensions that are 1/3 longer than the natural lash".
+This allows the client to make a choice and let you know if that length meets their expectations.